T2PeNBiX99wcoxKv3A4g/Always-Mist/README.md

 ## What does this mod do?
 * The mod will reopen [the mist area](https://hollowknightsilksong.wiki.fextralife.com/The+Mist) even you finish the area.
-* Random the maze value make the mist more different
+* Random the maze value make the mist more different.
 * Have true always mist option can be turned on, then enter any room always enter the mist first.

 ## Install